Improving the Utility of Differentially Private Clustering through Dynamical Processing: Morse Theory from a Dynamical System Perspective

-A hyperbolic equilibrium vector is called a (asymptotically) {\em stable} equilibrium vector (or an {\em attractor}), denoted by $\boldsymbol{x}^0$, if all the eigenvalues of its corresponding Jacobian are positive and an {\em unstable} equilibrium vector (or a {\em repellor}), denoted by $\boldsymbol{x}^D$, if all the eigenvalues of its corresponding Jacobian are negative.
-A basic result is that every local minimum of Morse function $\mathit{f}$ corresponds to an (asymptotically) stable equilibrium vector of system (\ref{eq:grad}).
-The (practical) {\em basin cell} of attraction of a stable equilibrium vector (SEV) $\boldsymbol{x}^0$ is the closure of an open and connected stable manifold, defined by
+A hyperbolic equilibrium vector is called an (asymptotically) \textit{stable} equilibrium vector, denoted by $\boldsymbol{x}^0$, if all eigenvalues of its corresponding Jacobian are positive, and an \textit{unstable} equilibrium vector (or a \textit{repellor}), denoted by $\boldsymbol{x}^D$, if all eigenvalues of its corresponding Jacobian are negative.
+A basic result is that every local minimum of the Morse function $\mathit{f}$ corresponds to an (asymptotically) stable equilibrium vector (SEV) of the system \eqref{eq:grad}.